×

 What do people find most challenging about the culture in Ireland?

 "Bureaucracy.
 Banks, Insurance, documents, learning bus routes and how to deal with rental agents.
 I had several problems with "owners" and their agents.
 No room here to tell all the stories.
 Did not know about need for TV license until neighbors told us after we bought new TV.
 License does not cost for 65 + but one still needs to get it.
-Took 4 months," said one person in Enniscorthy.
+Took 4 months," explained one expat living in Enniscorthy, Ireland.

 What residency documents or visas did I need if I will be in Ireland for a while?